flojoy-ai/docs/docs/Instruments/Switch/Keithley-S46.md

 </ul>
 </details>

-## Connect to the Keithley S 46 in Python
+## Connect to the Keithley S46 in Python

 [Read our guide for turning Python scripts into Flojoy nodes.](https://docs.flojoy.ai/custom-nodes/creating-custom-node/)